 The second floor of this building was Mattachine’s last office, from May 1972 until the chapter was dissolved in 1976.
 The location is particularly poignant, as it is just three buildings away from the Stonewall Inn.
 The slightly older leaders and members of Mattachine were replaced in influence by the younger and more radical activist LGBT groups formed after the Stonewall uprising in 1969.

 When the organization moved here, however, there was a spirit of optimism from a change in leadership and its relocation downtown to increasingly popular Christopher Street.
 Mattachine’s previous offices were at 1133 Broadway near Madison Square Park (1959-68) and 243 West End Avenue on the Upper West Side (1968-72).
+The move was enabled by the bequest of $10,500 in the will of merchant seaman Albert Fahner.
 One member in 1972 remarked:

 “The new place needs lots of work, but it’s going to be nice, particularly with the now-necessary air conditioning, and we’re hoping for lots of off-the-street socializing, many committee uses of the library and meeting rooms, much individual counseling, and lots of printing material going out: I hope they’re right, and this will be the turning point for the organization…”